cinc-project/automate/components/docs-chef-io/content/automate/security_best_practices.md

 - **TLSv1** - Deprecated, not supported by modern OpenSSL (1.1.0+)
 - **TLSv1.1** - Deprecated by major browsers and standards, not supported by modern OpenSSL

-These protocols are non-functional even if configured, as they are not supported by OpenSSL 1.1.0 and newer.
+These protocols are non-functional even if configured because they are not supported by OpenSSL 1.1.0 and newer.
 {{< /warning >}}

 ### TLS Cipher Selection Guidelines